HASEL-UZH/PersonalAnalytics/README.md

 - October 2019: [Roy Rutishauser](https://github.com/royru) started unifying PersonalAnalytics for Mac and make it more similar to the Windows version
 - May 2020: [Jan Pilzer](https://github.com/hirse) created a [large pull-request](https://github.com/sealuzh/PersonalAnalytics/pull/258) to include WindowDimmer into the official PersonalAnalytics release.
 [Publication](https://andre-meyer.ch/CHI20)
 - October 2020: [Philip Hofmann](https://github.com/Phhofm) created a [large pull-request](https://github.com/HASE-UZH/PersonalAnalytics/pull/265) to include FocusSession into the official PersonalAnalytics release
+- February 2024: Thanks to a DSI grant, we've started working on porting the Windows version to a new multi-platform version written in Electron

 # Main Contributors and People Involved
 - [Dr. André Meyer](https://www.andre-meyer.ch) (University of Zurich, main contributor to Windows version)